Le Dali, Hotel Meurice

 Alain Ducasse, Plaza Athenee

-First, let me say that the cuisine of this restaurant does not speak as well of the current trend in healthful cuisine that it once did when it first opened, Sept, 2014 (when I last reviewed my experience and felt that what was happening here, the menu, mostly plants and grains with a very minor amount of fish and shellfish, was rather revolutionary, philosophically, when expressed at this high level of cuisine).
+First, let me say that the cuisine of this restaurant NO LONGER speaks as well of the current trend in healthful cuisine that it once did when it first opened, Sept, 2014 (when I last reviewed my experience and felt that what was happening here, the menu, mostly plants and grains with a very minor amount of fish and shellfish, was rather revolutionary, philosophically, when expressed at this high level of cuisine).
 Now, oil/fats are used more liberally in the dishes (but not excessively).
 Compared to last September, there is a preponderance of fish and shellfish featured on the menu and very few purely plant based dishes.
 For me, this change was disappointing and probably, a recognition of reality.
-The general food public may not have been ready for that kind of healthy change that was originally introduced.
+The general food public may not have been ready for the kind of healthy change that was originally introduced when the renovated resto re-opened.

 Water flavoured with cucumber, sorrel, spinach, lemon and ginger.
 A terrific refresher to begin the meal.